Authentication and authorization

 Step 3: Configure a provider

 Each provider type has its own configuration.
-For instance, the BasicAuthenticationProvider.Configuration class contains options passed to the basic function.
+For instance, the BasicAuthenticationProvider.Config class contains options passed to the basic function.
 The most important function exposed by this class is validate that validates a username and password.
 A code sample below shows how it can look:

 To understand how the